 Focused Ultrasound Therapy

-Focused ultrasound is an early-stage, non-invasive, therapeutic technology with the potential to improve the quality of life and decrease the cost of care for patients with multiple myeloma.
+Focused ultrasound is a rapidly evolving, noninvasive, therapeutic technology with the potential to improve the quality of life and decrease the cost of care for patients with multiple myeloma.
 This novel technology focuses beams of ultrasonic energy precisely and accurately on targets deep in the body without damaging surrounding normal tissue.

 How it Works

 Where the beams converge, focused ultrasound produces precise ablation (thermal destruction of tissue) enabling metastatic lesions from multiple myeloma to be treated without surgery.
 Multiple myeloma is a disease in the bone marrow, and the use of focused ultrasound is aimed at treating the metastatic lesions that typically impact the weight bearing bones or in treating the innervation to these lesions, which can be very painful.

 The primary options for treatment of metastatic disease from multiple myeloma include surgical resection.